leriomaggio/nomoji/README.md

-# emoji-numbers
+# NoMoJi

-Simple and silly Python package to print integer numbers using Emoji digits.
+`NoMoJi` (Number-Emoji) is a simple and silly Python package to print integer numbers using Emoji digits.

 Plus there is also a fancy `GAME_DIE` to use for apps like [`dnd-roller`](https://github.com/leriomaggio/dnd-roller).